wmadzha/Megan_Magoo/README.md

 # Megan_Magoo

-Simple Helper For Treating MongoDB as business model entities .
+Simple Helper For Treating MongoDB as business model entities with CRUD Helpers . where it feels like working with EF

 # Special Thanks To